Massachusetts Tree Law: When Can a Property Owner Be Liable For a Tree on Their Land?

 The Massachusetts Supreme Judicial Court issued an important decision last week on Massachusetts tree law.
 The decision, Shiel v.
-Rowell (included below), discusses a property owner’s liability for a tree on their property.
+Rowell, discusses a property owner’s liability for a tree on their property.

 The facts of this case are fairly straightforward.
-The parties in this case were two neighbors, with one bringing a lawsuit against the other for damage caused by a tree from the other’s property.
-This tree caused algae buildup on the other’s roof, from the branches that were hanging over the home.
-The neighbor who filed this lawsuit sought money for these damages, and an injunction (court order) that the other neighbor cut back the tree that was causing this damage.
+The parties, in this case, were two neighbors, with one bringing a lawsuit against the other for damage caused by a tree from the other’s property.
+This tree caused algae buildup on the other’s roof from the branches hanging over the home.
+The neighbor who filed this lawsuit sought money for these damages and an injunction (court order) that the other neighbor cut back the tree causing this damage.

 Overview of Massachusetts Tree Law

-The Court reaffirmed a long standing rule in Massachusetts that a landowner may not hold a neighbor liable for damage caused by a neighbor’s healthy tree.
+The Court reaffirmed a long-standing rule in Massachusetts that a landowner may not hold a neighbor liable for damage caused by a neighbor’s healthy tree.
 Here, the algae damage to the home resulted from branches hanging over the home . . . something that commonly occurs with trees.
-As this was a “healthy” tree, it was not up to the owner of the tree to deal with this problem.
+As this was a “healthy” tree, it was not up to the tree owner to deal with this problem.
 Rather, the neighbor who owned the home underneath these tree branches was responsible for addressing this problem.

 The Court affirmed that a property owner has a right to cut off branches, roots, and other parts of a tree that interferes with one’s property.
 If a property owner fails to do so, they cannot blame the tree owner for the natural damage caused by the tree.

-The issue of whether a tree is “healthy” was a critical factor for the outcome of this decision.
+Whether a tree is “healthy” was a critical factor in the outcome of this decision.
 If a tree is unhealthy, this rule of non-liability would seemingly not apply.
-For example, if a dead tree breaks apart and falls onto a neighbor’s home, the owner of the tree will not automatically avoid liability for such damage.
+For example, if a dead tree breaks apart and falls onto a neighbor’s home, the tree owner will not automatically avoid liability for such damage.
 Likely, in such a case, the owner will have liability for any resulting damage.